photovoltex/tauri-interop/README.md

 ![License](https://img.shields.io/crates/l/tauri-interop.svg)

 What this crate tries to achieve:
-- generate a wasm-function from your defined `tauri::command` by using `tauri_interop::command` instead
+- generate a equal wasm-function from your defined `tauri::command`
-- collect all defined `tauri_interop::command` by invoking `tauri_interop::collect_commands!()` at the end of a file
+- collect all defined `tauri::command`s without adding them manually
-- a simple way to emit and listen to a state change from the backend using (requires the `listen` feature)
+- a simplified way to sending events from tauri and receiving them in the frontend

 ## Basic usage:

+> **Disclaimer**:
+>
+> Some examples in this documentation can't be executed with doctests due to
+> required wasm target and tauri modified environment (see [withGlobalTauri](https://tauri.app/v1/api/config/#buildconfig.withglobaltauri))

 ### Command (Frontend => Backend Communication)
 Definition for both tauri supported triplet and wasm: